Internet Special Education Resources

 - Goal Directed Persistence: Set goals and follow through to completion without being distracted by competing interests.

-About the Author: Michael P. McManmon, EdD – Dr. McManmon is the founder of the College Internship Program (CIP), which serves college-aged students with learning differences and Asperger’s Syndrome in six centers across the US.
+About the Author: Michael P. McManmon, EdD – Dr. McManmon is the founder of College Internship Program (CIP), which serves college-aged students with learning differences and Asperger’s Syndrome in six centers across the US.
 He is an advisory board member of US Autism & Asperger Association, Asperger Syndrome Training and Employment Partnership (ASTEP), and a member of Autism Society, National Association of College Admission Counseling (NACAC), Asperger’s Association of New England (AANE) and the Learning Disabilities Association.
 Dr. McManmon was diagnosed with Asperger’s Syndrome at 51 years of age.
 His personal struggles and ensuing victories and those of his students and staff have inspired this book.
 He resides in Lanesboro, Massachusetts.

 Disclaimer: Internet Special Education Resources (ISER) provides this information in an effort to help parents find local special education professionals and resources.
 ISER does not recommend or endorse any particular special education referral source, special educational methodological bias, type of special education professional, or specific special education professional.